 If Fund does not qualify as a "mutual fund trust" under the Tax Act or ceases to so qualify, the income tax considerations described under the heading "Income Tax Considerations" would be materially and adversely different in certain respects.
 For example, if the Fund ceases to qualify as a mutual fund trust, Fund Units may cease to be qualified investments for Deferred Plans.
 This could result in Deferred Plans which hold Fund Units becoming liable for a penalty tax under the Tax Act.
-In addition, if the Fund does not qualify or ceases to qualify as a mutual fund trust under the Tax Act.
 In addition, if the Fund does not qualify or ceases to qualify as a mutual fund trust under the Tax Act, it will be treated as a "financial institution" for purposes of certain special mark-to-market rules in the Tax Act if more than 50% of the Fund Units are held by one or more Fund Unitholders that are themselves considered to be financial institutions under those rules.
 In such a case, the Fund will be required to recognize on income account any gains or losses accruing and realized on certain types of debt obligations and equity securities that it holds and disposes of, respectively, and also will be subject to special rules with respect to income inclusion on these securities.
 Any income arising from such treatment will be included in the amounts distributed to Fund Unitholders.